-Not so long after relationship with Diego Simeone started, Carla became pregnant.
-News about Carla Pereyra’s pregnancy were first reported in April, 2016.
+Not so long after her relationship with Diego Simeone started, Carla became pregnant.
+News about Carla Pereyra’s pregnancy was first reported in April 2016.
 On September 30th 2016, Carla Pereyra gave birth to a baby girl named Francesca.

 “The greatest thing in life, love for our children!
 Welcome Francesca,” Simeone wrote on Instagram, alongside a picture of the baby’s hand clutching his.

-Diego Simeone’s first son Giovanni Simeone was born in Madrid while his father was playing for Atlético Madrid.
-His family moved to Italy in 1997, but later returned to Spain in 2003 following his father’s career club changes.
-Two years later Giovanni moved to Argentina, and joined River Plate‘s youth setup in 2008 when his father was appointed coach of the first team.
+His family moved to Italy in 1997 but later returned to Spain in 2003 following his father’s career club changes.
+Two years later Giovanni moved to Argentina and joined River Plate‘s youth setup in 2008 when his father was appointed coach of the first team.

 The former Argentina midfielder’s eldest son, Giovanni Simeone, plays for Genoa in Serie A as a striker.
 He is also a member of the Argentine U23 senior team.

-Back then Diego Simeone showed to much aggression and combativeness on the field as a player.
+Back then Diego Simeone showed too much aggression and combativeness on the field as a player.

 Such aggressive style was similar to a former player Carmelo Simeone (not related) who formed the basis of Diego’s Cholo nickname.